tiffanywalker22/atlas-react-state-intro/README.md

 - `index.html`: This is the html file that appears when the dev server starts up.
 - `src`: All javascript/jsx code goes in this directory
 - `src/assets`: Any static assets such as images that are loaded through the javascript files goes here.
-- `src/header.jsx`: The header at the top of the page contains the logo and enrolled course count.
-- `src/school-catalog.jsx`: The table that lists all of the available courses.
-- `src/class-schedule.jsx`: The table that lists all of the enrolled courses.
+- `src/app.jsx`: The is the main app component for the entire app.

 ### Important Commands